near/NEPs/specs/Standards/MultiToken/README.md

 [motivation]: #motivation
 Having a single contract represent both NFTs and FTs can greatly improve efficiency as demonstrated by Enjin Coin.
 The ability to make batch requests with multiple asset classes can reduce a many transactions transaciton to a single transaction to trade around both NFTs and FTs that are a part of same token contract.

-Having this will also increase Near's ability to work interoperably with other chains.
+Having this will also increase NEAR's ability to work interoperably with other chains.
 This will reduce the complexity required to represent these emerging asset classes.

 Prior art: